-- GlobalHealth does not have a life-time maximum on any plans.
+- GlobalHealth does not have a life-time maximum on any plan.

-- GlobalHealth is in full compliance with the provisions of the Affordable Care Act (PPACA) and offers the recommended Preventive Services at no cost share to the member.
-For a complete list, go to www.healthcare.gov.
+- GlobalHealth is in full compliance with the provisions of the Affordable Care Act (ACA) and offers the recommended preventive services at no cost share to the member.
+For a list, go to www.healthcare.gov.

 - Yes, members may change their PCP selection at any time throughout the year.
 The PCP change will be effective the same day.
 Each family member may choose a different PCP, including a pediatrician for children.

 - Yes, an employee may request case management by calling Customer Care or filling out an online request form.

 - Prior authorization is required on certain drugs before coverage is available.
 If your formulary states that prior authorization or step therapy is required, your doctor should submit a prior authorization request to GlobalHealth for approval.
 If the request is not approved, you still have the option to pay for the drug at your expense.

 A formulary is a list of covered drugs selected by our plan in consultation with a team of healthcare providers, which represents the prescription therapies believed to be a necessary part of a quality treatment program.

 Our plan will generally cover the drugs listed in our formulary as long as the drug is medically necessary, the prescription is filled at a plan network pharmacy, and other plan rules are followed.
-For more information on how to fill your prescriptions, please review your Evidence of Coverage.
+For more information on how to fill your prescriptions, please review your plan materials.